ESTATE PLANNING GUIDE

 How often do I need to update my estate plan once created?

 Once you have a comprehensive estate plan, there are three trigger factors that will require you to update your document.
 The first is if five years have passed.
 If it has been five years since you have updated your estate plan, you will need to update it.
 The durable powers of attorney need to be updated once every five years.
 The second is if there is a change in congressional law that affects you.
 For example, you are a same sex couple and now that marriage is legal for all, this is the perfect time to adjust your estate plan.
+Or there is a change to the death tax exemption and your gross valuation exceeds the exemption amount.
 Thirdly, if there is change to your family, such as having another child then the estate plan must be updated.
 A good estate plan changes as your life changes.
 Your attorney should inform you about changes to the law, and about the five-year rule.
 The changes to your family however are your responsibility to report to your attorney.

 How important is my attorney client relationship?